hyperledger/fabric/docs/source/github/github.rst

   git pull upstream release-2.0
   git push origin release-2.0

-- Create a new local branch to cherry-pick the content to and then cherry-pick the content by providing the SHA from the master branch.
+- Create a new local branch to cherry-pick the content to and then cherry-pick the content by providing the SHA from the main branch.

 .. code::

   git checkout -b <my2.0branch>
-  git cherry-pick <SHA from master branch>
+  git cherry-pick <SHA from main branch>

 - Resolve any merge conflicts and then push to your local branch.